!pip3 install openai -U

 Retrieve the message from history and display the output

-= client.beta.threads.messages.list(
+messages = client.beta.threads.messages.list(

 "data": [